margohpolo/TicTacToeDotNet/README.md

 <details>
 <summary><b>27/08/2023 (2nd Update)</b></summary>
 - Upgraded to .Net 6, as curious to try out the <a href="https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.upgradeassistant">.NET Upgrade Assistant</a>.
 Verdict: Pretty smooth, at least on a teeny-tiny, small scale &#128513
+- Also shifted Tile & Board to separate working files
 </details>

 <details>